spine/spine.site/app/views/docs/events.md

     Tasks.bind "create", (name) -> alert(name)
     Tasks.trigger "create", "Take out the rubbish"

+Spine has taken inspiration from backbone with `listenTo()`, `listenToOnce()` and `stopListening()`.
+These allow an object to listen to a events on another object.
+The advantage of using:

+    //=CoffeeScript
+    todolist = new TodoList()
+    todoList.listenTo currentTask, 'work-done, completed', ->
+      ...

+instead of:

+    //=CoffeeScript
+    currentTask.bind 'work-done, completed' ->
+      ...

+is that the former allows the listening object to keep track of the events meaning they can be reliably removed all at once later on, for example if you `release()` or `destroy()` the listening object the events will automattically be unbound leaving things nice and tidy!

 Although you might never use `Spine.Events` in your own classes, you will use it with Spine's models and controllers.

 ##Global events